-Wexford has a long-term commitment to building bridges of understanding within, across and amongst communities, through programs and evidence-based strategies and resources, to create and continue the evolution of Peaceful Schools and Communities.
+Wexford has a long-term commitment to build bridges of understanding within, across and amongst communities, using evidence-based strategies to create and continue the evolution of Peaceful Schools and Communities.

 The Peace Academy Staff has extensive educational preparation and in-depth experience in: project management; cultural competency training; restorative justice practices; community development; and, school improvement/tramsformation.